pktmasseta/pktmasseta.github.io/_summer/amenities.md

 ###### Rooftop Deck

-One of the best parts of our house, our rooftop deck provides an excellent view of the Boston skyline and a bird's eye view of the beautiful Commonwealth Mall.
+One of the best parts of our house, our rooftop deck provides an excellent view of the Boston skyline and a bird's eye view of the beautiful Commonwealth mall.
 There are benches and a picnic table on the deck for lounging in the sun on nice afternoons or catching the sunset in the evenings.
+The roof also gives the perfect viewpoint to watch the fireworks on the Fourth of July!

 ###### Bathrooms